 What to expect at your first lactation consult

 Our first visit will include going over your history and baby’s history, observing a feeding, examining you and your baby, weighing your baby before and after feeding, and creating a detailed plan to address your specific needs.
-This visit typically takes 1.5 – 2 hours, or longer if you have multiples.
+This visit typically takes 1.5 hours, or longer if you have multiples.

-How to prepare for your consult:
+How to prepare for your breastfeeding consult:

-- Please wear something comfortable for breastfeeding.
+Please wear something comfortable for breastfeeding.

-- It is helpful if you have a list of the questions and concerns you want addressed so we don’t miss anything.
+It is helpful if you have a list of the questions and concerns you want addressed so we don’t miss anything.

-- If you have questions about your pump, please remember to have it available for your appointment and plan for some extra time to address that.
+If you have questions about your pump, please remember to have it available for your appointment and plan for some extra time to address that.

 I’m available to you for updates, additional questions, or to adjust instructions as needed.
 I love hearing your successes and welcome your questions.
 I’m happy to clarify instructions, support you as you work with your baby’s care provider, and give additional suggestions as you and your baby progress.

-Follow Up Consults
+About Follow Up Consults

 Sometimes you need to be seen immediately, even if it’s a weekend, after hours, or when no appointments seem to be available.
-Examples of lactation emergencies:

 – Your newborn has not fed for many hours (more than 6) and won’t latch